 Suggested Berd Wheelsets

 The ultimate chameleon, the TR33 is comfortable no matter the situation.
-But with Berd spokes, it is transformed into an XC wheelset with next level performance.
-This Legacy wheelset features a five year warranty.
+With Berd spokes, it is transformed into an XC wheelset with next level performance.
+This Legacy wheelset features a 5 year warranty.

 - Our mid depth gravel HR35 rims balance weight, aerodynamics and versatility to produce an instant performance upgrade for your road/gravel bike.
 As Premium wheels they feature a Lifetime warranty.

 “I’ve found Berd spokes to be quiet, comfortable, and durable.
 They are my #1 choice when building the fastest and lightest wheels for my personal bikes.” – Trevor Howard, NOBL Wheels CEO